 Upon this reveal, anyone with a political pulse will hammer back with a canned retort on why it’s my duty to engage, to partake, to enact meaningful change.
 I understand the impulse, but they are barking up the wrong tree.
 People are passionate about their beliefs, be them social, political, religious, or whatever.
 But, therein lies the impasse.
 I will never use the term “belief” to make a point.
 The second you prefix any statement with “I believe,” I tune out and go to my happy place.
 You lost me.

 In other words, I never seek truth.
 I only seek evidence.

 For example, when I was a child, dinosaurs were scaly reptiles.
 That was the accepted reality based on the available evidence.
-Today, we have fossil evidence showing that many dinosaurs were feathered.
+Today, archaeologists have discovered new fossils which confirm that many dinosaurs were feathered.
 That is the new reality based on the current evidence, and I accept it as such.
 I do not stubbornly adhere to the debunked stance that all dinosaurs were scaly reptiles.
 It’s demonstrably false.

 This is why it absolutely baffles me that we, as a modern society, are now openly debating the established reality we live in.
 When a political figure in power can re-brand demonstrably false statements as “alternative facts,” that’s when I take my ball and go home.
 To quote Carlin, “I’m divorced from it now … I’m separate.
 I’m over here, because I put myself out of the mix.
 I don’t have a stake in the outcome.
 I’m not a cheerleader.”

 It didn’t used to be this way.
 I’m old enough to remember a time when opposing politicians could work together to find common ground.
 I was idealistic back then and took pride in casting a thoughtful vote.
-But not anymore.
-Every year, humans disappoint me more and more.
+But every year, humans disappoint me more and more.
 Before the 2016 presidential farce, I teetered back and forth between a soft cynicism and a cautious indifference.
 These days, I have officially checked out.
 I have embraced misanthropy and look at the world through narrowed eyes.